beth98an/eng84_python_control_flow/README.md

 ```
 ## Loops
-Loops help to iterate through data.
+- Loops help to iterate through data.
+- The types of loops are:
   - for loops
   - while loops

 ### For loops
 - Is used to repeat a series of statements a fixed number of times (iteration).
 - Can also be used to loop through an iterable object like a list.
-- syntax to create a loop
-- for is python keyword variable
+- syntax: for is python keyword followed by variable then data collection

 - Iterating through items in a list
 ```